TrudAX/denistrunin-blog/src/posts/forceliterals-forcePlaceholders/index.md

 Plan compilation is still a complex task, that consumes a lot of CPU.
 This 1-minute difference between the first run of **forceLiterals** and **forcePlaceholders** is utilizing one CPU core for 100%.
 For the **forceLiterals** case, time to build a plan is 6 times longer than the time to fetch the actual data.
 Also, notice a difference between the second run of **forceLiterals** and **forcePlaceholders**.
 It is about a second – this time is a time server spends doing lexical parsing of SQL statement.

-For single SQL statements (or statement that executes once per document header) **forceLiterals** can provide some benefit, but if we have a large number of users who are working with different items and different dimensions **forceLiterals** usage for the frequent SQL requests can affect overall SQL server performance (both for memory consumption and CPU), so we need to avoid **forceLiterals** usage on "per line" level.
+For single SQL statements (or statement that executes once per document header) **forceLiterals** can provide some benefit, but if we have a large number of users who are working with different items and different dimensions **forceLiterals** usage for the frequent SQL requests can affect overall SQL server performance (both for memory consumption and CPU), so we need to avoid **forceLiterals** usage on a "per line" level.
 And the new “index hint” feature can help us in this.